couchbase/n1k1/README.md

 - merge join - COMPLEX with push-based engine...
   - merge join needs threading / locking / coroutines
     so that both children can feed the merge-joiner?
+  - a variation on the concurrent data-staging that interweaves or zippers together batches from children might work?

 - merge join needs a skip-ahead ability as an optimization?
   - idea: can introduce an optional lazy "SkipToHints" object or Vals